SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evasion Forensics

-We focus on the standard threat model of query-based black-box attacks, where the attacker issues a sequence of $n$ queries $X=\s{\bx_t}_{t=1}^n$ to the model to generate an adversarial example, $\bx^\prime = \bx_n$.
-We refer to this query sequence as the attack's trace.
+\paragraph{Attacker} We focus on the standard threat model of query-based black-box attacks, where the attacker issues a sequence of $n$ queries $X=\s{\bx_t}_{t=1}^n$ to the model to generate an adversarial example, $\bx^\prime = \bx_n$.
+We refer to this query sequence as the attack's trace, which constitutes an attack incident.
 The model returns the final predicted label, potentially with a confidence score.
 The attacker does not have any knowledge of the classifier's architecture or gradients.
 We also assume that the final adversarial example is bounded by a perturbation budget $\epsilon$ under some distance metric, such as the \LL{p} norm distance.